Helpful Resume Hints

 There’s no right answer.
 Even if your resume doesn’t use complete sentences (most don’t), paragraphs have an even flow and are generally what the eye is accustomed to reading.
 Alternatively, bullet points add punch and can be especially hard-hitting in communicating successes or accomplishments.
 We suggest trying both ways to see what ‘feels’ better for you.

 We strongly recommend the Month/Year format.
 The Year-Only format came into vogue as a way to hide employment gaps that were the result of the recession.
 Resume readers saw this and began to assume that anyone who used the Year-Only format had something to hide.
 You don’t need to put yourself under that cloud.
 If there are gaps, you’ll have the opportunity to explain them during an interview.
 Another option is to include a brief explanation of the gap as the final sentence (or bullet point) in an employment segment.
 [EXCEPTION: The Year-Only format is okay for employment segments that are more than ten years in the past and are unrelated (or barely-related) to your current BV/LS experience.]

 We know it would make life easier for you to use one of these.
-But, a potential employer has questions about when you graduated from college; who you worked for; when you started and when you left to take your next position.
-CV’s and company bios are designed to answer questions from potential clients about why you should be hired for a particular engagement.
+However, a potential employer has questions about when you graduated from college; where you worked; when you started and when you left to take your next position.
+CV’s and company bios are designed to answer questions from potential clients about why they should hire you for a particular engagement.
 Different questioners with different questions require a different approach.
-A resume really is best for answering an employer’s questions.
+A resume is best for answering an employer’s questions.

 Myth of the one-page resume

 You’ve probably read or heard that you should keep your resume to a single page.
 This advice is appropriate when your resume must help you get past a “gatekeeper” whose time is limited.
 When you work with us at Borrowman Baker, however, your resume is being reviewed directly by decision-makers.
 It’s more important, then, to showcase the full range of your experience.
 If that takes more than a page, then take more than a page.